databrickslabs/access-insights/azure/README.md

 * Adjust the log categories selected based on your specific monitoring requirements.
 * For detailed instructions on Azure Diagnostic Settings, refer to the official Azure documentation.
 * Adjust the asset bundle settings under `./databricks.yml`, and `/resources` for specific deployment considerations

+## Limitations

+1. Hive metastore details will only be captured from the workspace where the pipeline is running